Does Kratom Interact With Diazepam (Valium)?

 It has many uses and covers a wide spectrum of effects.

 As with all drugs, the proper dosage can never be ascertained by using a strict formula.
 Those methods could never account for the myriad of factors that have to be accounted for, such as body weight and user sensitivity.

 If you’re unsure where to start, you can check out our kratom dosing guide.

 - If you’re new to kratom, you should start slow.
 See if you have a sensitivity to it first.

 - Once you are familiar with the compound, you can start experimenting with higher doses.

-- Remember: repeatedly consuming large amounts of kratom will place you at a higher risk of developing a kratom dependence.
+- Remember: repeatedly consuming large amounts of kratom will increase your risk of developing kratom dependence.